Claude Code Plugins

 Read these before conducting review:

-• ${CLAUDE_PLUGIN_ROOT}practices/code-review.md - Standards, severity levels, project commands
+• ${CLAUDE_PLUGIN_ROOT}standards/code-review.md - Standards, severity levels, project commands

 Step-by-Step Workflow